dhanushm5/swift_pay/README.md

 ## Project Structure

-The project consists of two main layers:
+The project consists of three main components:

 - **Layer 2 (Frontend)**: A Next.js application with React components for user interaction
 - **Layer 3 (Backend)**: Blockchain implementation with Solidity smart contracts and FastAPI services
+- **Facial Recognition Server**: A Python-based server that handles biometric authentication

 ### Smart Contract Structure